puree-catering/puree-catering.github.io/_docs/subscription-payment.md

 ## Why Puree Uses Paddle

-Puree partners with Paddle, a leading payment processing platform, to manage all aspects of subscription payments and sales tax obligations.
+Puree partners with [Paddle](https://www.paddle.com), a leading payment processing platform, to manage all aspects of subscription payments and sales tax obligations on the subscription amount.
 This collaboration allows Puree to focus on providing the best catering software experience without the complexities of global tax law compliance.

-1. **Simplifying Sales Tax**: Paddle takes on the responsibility of managing sales tax across different jurisdictions, relieving Puree from the intricate task of sales tax calculation in the various places around the world that our customer's are located.
+1. **Simplifying Sales Tax**: Paddle takes on the responsibility of managing sales tax on the subscription you pay across different jurisdictions, relieving Puree from the intricate task of sales tax calculation in the various places around the world that our customer's are located.

-2. **Seamless Subscription Management**: By handling payments through Paddle, Puree ensures a smooth, uninterrupted service for you.
+2. **Seamless Subscription Management**: By handling the subscription payments through Paddle, Puree ensures a smooth, uninterrupted service for you.
 Paddle’s robust system takes care of billing cycles, failed payment retries, and subscription renewals.

 ## Your Relationship with Paddle